-Only algorithms classes that define getAllowFurtherInstances to return true appear as Algorithm Frameworks on the Masking Engine.
+Only algorithm classes that define getAllowFurtherInstances to return true appear as Algorithm Frameworks on the Continuous Compliance Engine.

-12.4.5.2.5 Build Dependencies for Configurable Algorithms
+12.4.5.2.5 Build dependencies for configurable algorithms

-When the maskScript init sub-command is used to create a new project, the initial build files will may not include the dependencies required for the Jackson @JsonProperty annotation.
-This an be corrected by adding this line to proj_root/gradle.properties:
+When the maskScript init sub-command is used to create a new project, the initial build files may not include the dependencies required for the Jackson @JsonProperty annotation.
+This can be corrected by adding this line to proj\root/gradle.properties:

 '''

-jacksonVer=2.9.5
+jacksonVer=2.15.2

 '''